Whatever your industry, our expertise is at the disposal of your brand and products – helping you to find solutions.

 This decision brings with it a range of additional constraints compared to a conventional CE marking:

-firstly, obtaining the label “medical device” (or “CE under Directive 93/42/EEC”) means having to go through an independent international notified body.
+Firstly, obtaining the label “medical device” (or “CE under Directive 93/42/EEC”) means having to go through an independent international notified body.
 The manufacturer can thus no longer grant itself its own CE marking.
-The second constraint is that all materials covered by this Directive must be manufactured by a company that meets ISO 13485 – a standard adhered to by E-Swin (whose certification was renewed in 2015).
+The second constraint is that all materials covered by this Directive must be manufactured by a company that meets ISO 13485 – a standard adhered to by E-Swin.

-Manufacturing a product in line with the requirements of ISO 13485, Quality control of each of the components of our devices carrying the medical certification is carried out during the manufacture of each component, at the time of delivery of these components and via numerous tests following their integration into the final device.
+Manufacturing a product in line with the requirements of ISO 13485, Quality control of each of the components of our devices carrying the medical certification is carried out during the manufacturing of each component, at the time of delivery of these components and via numerous tests following their integration into the final device up until they are put on the market.